AbdKayali3/print-receipt-example/README.md

 # print-receipt-example
-Sample example to print receipt in the good way
+Sample example to print receipt on web (php) in the good way

 # How to use
 1 - download the files <br />